-The "New Loans" column is optional input.
-If the amount of money borrowed in 1987 is entered, this value will be compared to the calculated value for money borrowed ((End year liability - beginning year liability) + principal paid).
+The "Amount of New Borrowings" column is optional input.
+If the amount of money borrowed in 1989 is entered, this value will be compared to the calculated value for money borrowed ((End year liability - beginning year liability) + principal paid).
 If the two values do not agree, a diagnostic will be printed.

 The calculated value for money borrowed will be used in the Annual Cash Flow Statement.